I love a good four cheese sauce. Or three cheese sauce. Or five cheese sauce. Or six cheese sauce. All depends on what I have in my fridge.

 The concept behind successfully making this cheese sauce is the same as the creamy sauce in my Copycat Stouffer’s Mac & Cheese– a roux based sauce with milk, also known as a beschamel.
 Then you slowly add in a mix of good melting cheeses (think mozzarella, provolone, fontina, romano, parmesan, etc) and whisk.
 Salt and pepper to taste and you’re done!
 This sauce is divine over ravioli (guess what the next post is going to be!)
 I used to use individual blocks of cheese and shred what I needed, but lately I have been opting for the ready shredded bags of Italian blend cheese.
 Does the job and saves me time!

 side note: You have no idea how hard it is to photograph a white sauce and make it look pretty.
-I failed miserably at making my Copycat Olive Garden Alfredo Sauce look as great as it tastes, then it went viral on Pinterest and I am still embarrassed every time I see the pin pop up.
+I failed miserably at making my Olive Garden homemade alfredo look as great as it tastes, then it went viral on Pinterest and I am still embarrassed every time I see the pin pop up.
 I was bound and determined to do it this time!